daviaviss/todolist/README.md

 ---

 **Description:**
-The Project is a tod-list where it is possible to add a new task and remove it.
+The Project is a to-do list where it is possible to add a new task and remove it.